dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 * *IPv4 support:* IPv4 support would help canisters reach servers that are not available on IPv6, but IPv4 only.
 * *Reduced quorum:* A canister can define that a reduced quorum should be used for a request, e.g., only $1$ replica of the subnet making the request instead of all $n$ replicas.
 This trivially helps resolve the idempotency problem with `POST` requests.
 It may also be interesting for making reads where trust does not matter, but where we want to reduce the request amplification instead, e.g., because of quotas the server has in place.

-## Coding Canister HTTP Requests
+## Coding HTTPS Outcalls

 We next provide important information for engineers who want to use canister HTTP requests in their smart contracts.
-Using canister HTTP requests is somewhat harder than doing HTTP requests in a regular enterprise application as we need to consider aspects like consensus and idempotency of `POST` requests.
+Using canister HTTP requests is somewhat harder than doing HTTP requests in a regular enterprise application as we need to consider aspects like responses going through consensus and idempotency of `POST` requests.
+We also refer the reader to the API definition of the feature in [The Internet Computer Interface Specification](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-method-http_request)

 ### Recipe for Coding a Canister HTTP Call